 A great way to work out your hip flexors and hamstrings is a lunge.
 I am not talking about walking lunges, although those do provide a great stretch, just stationary lunges.
 Step into a lunge position, with one leg bent in front, with your ankle and knee in alignment.
 You will be kneeling on your other knee.
 Just being in a lunge will work both the hamstrings and hip flexor and for a deeper stretch, you can lean farther forward.
 Just remember to keep your knee above your ankle and not out in front of your ankle.

 I hope you have found this information helpful.
 Again, these are techniques I use and have had success in mitigating my low back pain.
 I have worked with my chiropractor to find what works for me.
 Some of these stretches have been modified specifically for the purpose of not putting extra stress on my low back.
-See this post for more information on stretching exercises that can help with lower back pain.
+See our other post for more information on stretching exercises that can help with lower back pain.